MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 ## Certificate Rotation

-Certs for the confidential client app must be rotated for security reasons (don't use secrets in prod!).
-There are several ways to handle cert rotation, listing is in ordered of most preferred to least preferred.
+Certificates for the confidential client app must be rotated for security reasons (don't use secrets in prod!).
+There are several ways to handle certificate rotation, in order of the most preferred to the least:

-1. Use Managed Identity
+1. Use managed identity

-With [Managed Identity](https://learn.microsoft.com/entra/msal/dotnet/advanced/managed-identity), trust is established through hosting your app in Azure.
+With [managed identity](https://learn.microsoft.com/entra/msal/dotnet/advanced/managed-identity), trust is established through hosting your app in Azure.
 There are not secrets to maintain and no certificates to rotate.

 2. Use Microsoft.Identity.Web's certificate handling logic

-In web app / web api scenarios, you should use Microsoft.Identity.Web, a higher-level API over MSAL.
-It handles certificate rotation for when the certificate is stored in KeyVault and handles Managed Identity for you as well.
+In web apps and web APIs, use Microsoft.Identity.Web, a higher-level API over MSAL.
+It handles certificate rotation when the certificate is stored in Azure Key Vault and handles managed identity case as well.

 Learn more in the [Certificates in Microsoft.Identity.Web](https://github.com/AzureAD/microsoft-identity-web/wiki/Certificates#getting-certificates-from-key-vault) guide.